-- (a) of or acting for States party to the Paris Convention for the Protection Art.
-87(1) of Industrial Property, - (b) of or acting for any member of the World Trade Organisation (WTO), Art.
-87(1) - (c) not subject to either the Paris Convention or the Agreement Art.
-87(5) establishing the WTO, but where: - that authority recognises that a first filing made at the EPO gives rise to a right of priority under conditions and with effects equivalent to those laid down in the Paris Convention, and - (ii) the President of the EPO issues a communication indicating this
+- Art.
+87(1) - (a) of or acting for States party to the Paris Convention for the Protection of Industrial Property, - Art.
+87(1) - (b) of or acting for any member of the World Trade Organisation (WTO), or - Art.
+87(5) - (c) not subject to either the Paris Convention or the Agreement establishing the WTO, but where: - (i) that authority recognises that a first filing made at the EPO gives rise to a right of priority under conditions and with effects equivalent to those laid down in the Paris Convention, and - (ii) the President of the EPO issues a communication indicating this.